valsworthen/toxic-comment-classification/README.md

 ## Instructions
 ### Quick run
+tl;dr `python3 train_nn.py`

 The *main* file is `train_nn.py` and can be run directly via command line specifying the path to your embedding file.

-For instance: `python3 train_nn.py crawl-300d-2M.vec`
+For instance: `python3 train_nn.py crawl-300d-2M.vec` (you can also run it without argument, and it will use a sample of fastText vectors!)

-This command reads parameters from `parameters.yaml`.
+Running `train_nn.py` reads parameters from `parameters.yaml`:
-In particulier `MODEL_TYPE` picks one model that will be trained from `models.py`.
-Therefore you should modify `models.py` when you want to try a new architecture.
+In particulier `MODEL_TYPE` picks from `models.py` one model that will be trained.
+Therefore you should modify `models.py` whenever you want to try a new architecture.
 See next part to know how to run the models I tried during the competition with fine-tuned parameters!

 ### Run with best configs